PlayFab/gsdk/UnrealPlugin/README.md

-# Instructions on Integrating the PlayFab GSDK Unreal Plugin Preview
+# How to use PlayFab GSDK Unreal plugin

 This article describes how to integrate PlayFab Multiplayer Server SDK (GSDK) Unreal Online Subsystem (OSS) plugin with your Unreal game project.